Rakusan.net home articles gallery links contact

 Koushisei Ishizuri Gasen [Fan Series]

 The larger of the two series comprises one hundred eighty fan designs woodblock-printed as negative images using a single impression of black ink.
 This traditional negative-image printing style is called 石摺(り), ishi-zuri, lit. 'stone-rubbing', from its superficial resemblance to that technique.
 Rakusan titled this series 篁子生石摺畵選 (篁子生石摺り画選), Koushisei Ishizuri Gasen, lit.
 'Koushisei's Stone-rubbing Print Selections', which for convenience is usually called here the Fan Series.
-The image at the top of this page is this series title in Rakusan's own calligraphy from a woodblock-printed label which was originally applied to the manila-paper folio envelopes used to deliver the prints.
+The image at the top of this page is this series title in Rakusan's own calligraphy from a woodblock-printed label which was originally applied to the Manila-paper folio envelopes used to deliver the prints.
+This label reads 篁子生石摺畫選, Koushisei Ishizuri Gasen, reading right-to-left.

 The other smaller (but much better known) series consists of thirty-six polychrome woodblock prints which Rakusan called 篁子生畵選 (篁子生画選), Koushisei Gasen, lit.
 'Koushisei's Print Selections'.
 Here that title is generally reserved primarily for the two-series project as a whole, and the polychrome series is informally called the 36 Series.
 (The 36 Series is discussed and illustrated separately in the immediately preceding gallery.)